COMMERCIAL LAW

 Indicate the class of shares that each shareholder holds.
 Thus, shares may be ordinary shares meaning no special rights attach to the shares or preferential shares that have special rights (that are not granted to the ordinary class of shares.)

-Shareholders will provide their passport copies, residential address, details of their nationality, date of birth, occupation, email and phone details during the incorporation.
+Shareholders will provide their passport copies, passport sized photos, residential address, postal address, details of their nationality, date of birth, occupation, email and phone details during the incorporation.

 If the company being incorporated is a subsidiary of another company, the corporate shareholder will additionally provide the incorporation documents from their original country of registration as well as details of directors and ultimate beneficial owners of the said body corporate shareholder.